-Black Sabbath used loud clashing guitar solos as a reaction to the despair and dreariness of life in the economically-depressed area of West Midlands, England.
+Black Sabbath used loud clashing guitar solos as a reaction to the despair and dreariness of life.

 National Metal Day Activities